 He's Barack Obama's citizen of the world.

-Uh and and Brian Williams asked Chuck Todd of NBAC, if you had to pick one moment, you had to pick one moment, one utterance that lives on from tonight.
+Here is Chuck Todd And Brian Williams asked Chuck Todd of NBC if you had to pick one moment, he had to pick one moment, one utterance that lives on from tonight, what would it be?

 They're pushing it hard.

-And here is Enriam Mitchell.
+And here is Enria Mitchell.

-Anything here is Washington.
+Everything here in Washington.

-It seemed dismissive.
+It seems dismissive.

 Oh, that's what it's dismissive.

-If Obama does not win, and now you insult the intelligence of black people by saying that minorities will take offense at the dismissive, that one.
+You people on the left are talking about riots if Obama does not win, and now you insult the intelligence of black people by saying that minorities will take offense at the dismissive, that one.

-And here's Axelrod, the Obama campaign spinners harped on it in the spin room.
+The Obama campaign spinners harped on it in the spin room.

-This was uh on C-SPAN 2 last night.
+This was on C-SPAN 2 last night.

-Unidentified reporter talking to the campaign manager, David Axelrod.
+Unidentified reporter talking to the campaign manager David Axelrod.

 What did you think of McCain calling Obama that one?